-A person admitted as a foreign exchange student who subsequently decides to pursue a regular degree program must apply and gain admission to the Graduate School.
-All graduate-level credits earned as a foreign exchange student and not used toward a bachelor's degree may be transferred into the regular degree program if the student's graduate committee and department head approve.
+A person admitted as a non-degree student who subsequently decides to pursue a regular degree program must apply and gain admission to the Graduate School.

+A person admitted as an exchange student who subsequently decides to pursue a regular degree program must apply and gain admission to a graduate program.

 Combined Undergraduate/Graduate Programs

-Several degree programs offer Mines undergraduate students the opportunity to begin work on a Graduate Degree while completing the requirements of their Bachelor Degree.
+Several degree programs offer Mines undergraduate students the opportunity to begin work on a Graduate Degree while completing the requirements of their Bachelor's Degree.
 These programs can give students a head start on graduate education.
-An overview of these combined programs and description of the admission process and requirements are found in the Graduate Degrees and Requirements section of this Catalog.
+An overview of these combined programs and a description of the admission process and requirements are found in the Graduate Degrees and Requirements section of this Catalog.